apache/hawq-docs/admin/startstop.md

     ```

-## Reloading Configuration File Changes Only {#task_upload_config}
+## Reloading Configuration File Changes Only <a name="task_upload_config"></a>

 Reload changes to the HAWQ configuration files without interrupting the system.

 The `hawq stop` command can reload changes to the pg\_hba.conf configuration file and to *runtime* parameters in the hawq-site.xml file and pg\_hba.conf file without service interruption.
 Active sessions pick up changes when they reconnect to the database.
 Many server configuration parameters require a full system restart \(`hawq restart cluster`\) to activate.
-For information about server configuration parameters, see the [Server Configuration Parameter Reference](../reference/guc/guc_config.md#).
+For information about server configuration parameters, see the [Server Configuration Parameter Reference](../reference/guc/guc_config.html).

 -   Reload configuration file changes without shutting down the system using the `hawq stop` command: